turingschool/backend-curriculum-site/module3/projects/terrificus/inception.md

 ## Process

-Each of the following meetings has a purpose, Brainstorm or Decide.
+Each of the following meetings has a purpose: Brainstorm, Decide, or Solve.
 Everyone should try hard to stick to that purpose.

 * Brainstorm - Explore what is possible, what can go wrong, what is not possible, debate, share counterpoints etc.
 * Decide - Follows brainstorming and requires the team to put aside their pride and make decisions for the sake of the team.